Last updated: 7/19/2023

-Acupuncture services are held one to two mornings per week depending on the semester and are administered by college interns, who are supervised by a licensed acupuncturist.
+Acupuncture services are administered by PCHS interns who are supervised by a licensed acupuncturist.
 The first visit will include a comprehensive evaluation and may take up to one hour.
 Each additional session is typically one hour.

 Frequently Asked Questions